-- 1. Concurrency.
-The uses identified in Subsections F, G, and H shall be conducted concurrently with the on-site sale of agricultural products grown on-site and/or value-added, except as provided below: - a.
-Marketing activities, as provided in Paragraph F.1.c, may be allowed concurrently with the sale of off-site produce or value-added if: - (1) The off-site produce or value-added are, or are made from, the same type of produce grown on-site; - (2) All other requirements of this Section are met. - b.
-Special events, as provided in Paragraph F.I.e may occur at any time, subject to all other provisions of this Section. - 2.
+1. Concurrency.
+The uses identified in Subsections F, G, and H (Ranch Marketing Uses for Crop Production; Ranch Marketing Provisions for Christmas Tree Sales; and Ranch Marketing Provisions for Agricultural Grazing Lands (Large Animal, respectively) below, shall be conducted concurrently with the on-site sale of agricultural products grown on-site and/or value-added, except as provided below:

+- a.
+Marketing activities, as provided in Subsection F.1.c ((Ranch Marketing Uses: Marketing Activities and Accessory Uses) below, may be allowed concurrently with the sale of off-site produce or value-added if: - (1) The off-site produce or value-added are, or are made from, the same type of produce grown on-site; - (2) All other requirements of this Section are met. - b.
+Special events, as provided in Subsection F.1.e (Ranch Marketing Uses: Special Events) below may occur at any time, subject to all other provisions of this Section. - 2.
 Maximum Ranch Marketing Area.
-The total ranch marketing area, as defined in Subsection C, cannot occupy more than five acres or 50 percent of the lot, whichever is less.
-The total enclosed square footage of all ranch marketing buildings shall not exceed the square footage shown in Table 17.40.260.1 below.
+The total ranch marketing area, as defined in Subsection C (Definitions: See "Ranch Marketing Area") above, cannot occupy more than five acres or 50 percent of the lot, whichever is less.
+The total enclosed square footage of all ranch marketing buildings shall not exceed the square footage shown in Table 130.40.260.1 (Ranch Marketing Use Matrix) below.
 Any building, or group of ranch marketing and accessory buildings, exceeding the square footage in the following table shall require a Conditional Use Permit.
 Ranch marketing buildings do not include residential buildings, garages, outbuildings, and structures not associated with the ranch marketing operation.